 February Fun – Free Lessons You’ll Love!

 February is packed with fun holidays, making it a great time to integrate seasonal activities into your lessons.
 This month’s special events include Valentine’s Day, Presidents’ Day, and Black History Month.
 But I’ll bet you didn’t know that it’s International Friendship Month, too!

 Every minute counts during the school day, so seasonal activities MUST meet the same standards we apply to all of our lessons.
 They must actively engage students and provide opportunities for real learning.
 It can be challenging for upper elementary teachers to locate meaningful holiday-themed lessons, but it IS possible to find seasonal activities that are both academically rigorous and fun!

 My Favorite February Lessons

 Here are some of my favorite lessons and activities from the February Activities pack, but this is by no means all of them.
-This 27-page freebie includes lessons and activities for Valentine’s Day, International Friendship Month, Black History Month and Presidents’ Day, and more!
+This 27-page resource includes lessons and activities for Valentine’s Day, International Friendship Month, Black History Month and Presidents’ Day, and more!
 My daughter Amy is a freelance photographer, and she spent the afternoon preparing these activities and photographing them so that I could show them to you.
 Didn’t she do a beautiful job? 🙂

 Heartfelt Thanks Appreciation Notes